MaximFrumkin/WhooMap/README.md

 # WhooMap
-Displays a graphical reperesentation of environmental data, such as ozone concentration and altitude in Canada.
+Displays a graphical representation of environmental data, such as ozone concentration and altitude in Canada.

 # How to start